k2view-academy/K2View-Academy/articles/06_LU_tables/04_table_properties.md

 # LU Table Properties

-The Table Properties tab is displayed in the right pane of Table window.
+The Table Properties tab is displayed in the right pane of the Table window.

 ![image](/articles/06_LU_tables/images/06_04_table_properties.png)

-The Properties tab displays a list of properties that must be defined for each LU Table, as follows:
+The Properties tab displays a list of properties that must be defined for each LU table, as follows:

 <table width="623">
 <tbody>